delpinolisette/jpmorganchase-internship-virtual/README.md

     * modifying getDataPoint in client to return correct prices
     * modifying getRatio in client
     * modifying Main in client to print the correct prices.
-4. Bonus Taks: Writing Unit Tests:
+4. Bonus Task: Writing Unit Tests: (I learned more during the Bonus Task!)
     * Use the "Build-Act-Assert" model
         * Build: a simulated scenario with dummy date
         * Act: Make operations and call on the function